tile-dev/tile-dev.github.io/docs/dev/lifecycle.md

 This will build and deploy your tile project to the Tile Server.
 From there you can configure it further and access it via the Tile Server interface.

 !!! note
     Deployment requires Docker to be installed, even on Windows and Mac.
-We generally recommend using the GitOps flow instead to reduce requirements and enable a collaborative workflow
+We generally recommend using the GitOps flow instead to simplify local requirements and enable a collaborative workflow

 ### Version Control and CI